therealchiko/therealchiko.github.com/_posts/2017-01-07-2016-review-and-whats-next.md

 8. **Relationship goal is to become a bit more stable and land a partner who shares and agrees with core beliefs**
 9. **I want to increase passive income and revenue from hobbies and side projects to $400 per month.**

-That's it for you, i'll be updating this blog with progress and what i'll be doing and working on.
+I'll be updating this blog with progress and what i'll be working on through the year.

-Thanks for reading, got any comments, just post below.
+Thanks for reading!
+If you got any comments, just post below.